 Sending your disputes through regular mail has several advantages.
-First, you can also send proof that supports your dispute, for example a cancelled check showing you make your payment on time.
+First, you can also send proof that supports your dispute, for example, a canceled check showing you made a timely payment on time.
 You can also keep a copy of the dispute letter for your records.

 Sending Your Dispute

-When you send your dispute, send also include a copy of your credit report with item you're disputing highlighted and a copy (not the original) of any proof you have that supports your dispute.
+When you send your dispute, also include a copy of your credit report with the item you're disputing highlighted and a copy (not the original) of any proof you have that supports your dispute.

 Credit Bureau Dispute Alternative

-You can also send your disputes directly to the bank or business who listed the information on your credit report.
+You can also send your disputes directly to the bank or business that listed the information on your credit report.
 They have the same legal obligation to investigate your dispute and remove inaccurate, incomplete, or unverifiable information from your credit report.

-What Happens After a Dispute
+What Happens After a Dispute?

-On the other hand, if the item isn't removed from your credit report, your report will be updated to show that you've disputed the information and you'll be given the opportunity to add a personal statement to your credit report.
+On the other hand, if the item isn't removed from your credit report, your report will be updated to show that you've disputed the information, and you'll be given the opportunity to add a personal statement to your credit report.

-04Tackle Past Due Accounts
+Tackle Past Due Accounts

-Get current on accounts that are past due, but not yet charged-off.
+Get current on accounts that are past due but not yet charged off.
 A charge-off is one of the worst account statuses and happens once your payment is 180 days past due.

-Pay accounts that are already charged-off.
-You're still responsible for a charged-off balance.
+Pay accounts that are already charged off; you're still responsible for a charged-off balance.
 As they get older, charge-offs hurt your credit score less, however, the outstanding balance will make it hard—and sometimes impossible—to get approved for new credit and loans.
 Part of your credit repair must include paying charge-offs.

 If you pay a charge-off in full, your credit report will be updated to show the account balance is $0 and the account is paid.
-The charge-off status will continue to be reported for seven years from the date of charge off.
-Another option is to settle charge-offs for less than the original balance, if the creditor agrees to accept a settlement and cancel the rest of the debt.
-The settlement status will go on your credit report and stay for seven years.
-You may be able to convince the creditor to delete charge-off status from your credit report in exchange for payment, but this isn't easily done.
-The most important thing is to pay your charge-off and if you can get a favorable account status, it's an added bonus.
-Your approach to paying collections is much like that for charge-offs, you can pay in full and even try to get a pay for delete in the process or you can settle the account for less than the balance due.
+The charge-off status will continue to be reported for seven years from the date of the first delinquency.
+Another option is to settle charge-offs for less than the original balance if the creditor agrees to accept a settlement and cancel the rest of the debt.

+Take care of collection accounts.
+Accounts get sent to a collection agency after they've been charged-off or fallen behind several months.
+Your approach to paying collections is much like that for charge-offs; you can pay in full and even try to get a pay for delete in the process, in which the lender agrees to remove details of the debt from your credit report upon receipt of payment.
+Or, you can settle the account for less than the balance due.
 The collection will stay on your credit report for seven years based on the original delinquency.

-05Bring High Account Balances Below Your Limit
+Bring High Account Balances Below Your Limit

 Having maxed out credit cards costs precious credit score points (not to mention costly over-the-limit fees).
 Bring maxed out credit cards below the credit limit, then continue working to pay the balances off completely.
-Your credit score responds better to credit card balances that are less than 30% of the credit limit, below 10% is ideal.
+Your credit score will respond more favorably to credit card balances that are less than 30% of the credit limit, below 10% is ideal.

 Loan Balances and Your Credit Score

 Your loan balances also affect your credit score in a similar way.
 The credit score calculation compares your loan current loan balance to the original loan amount.
 The closer your loan balances are to the original amount you borrowed, the more it hurts your credit score.
-Focus first on paying down credit card balances because they have more impact on your credit score.
+Focus first on paying down credit card balances because they have a greater impact on your credit score.

 Past Due Accounts vs. High Balances

-06Get New Credit
+Get New Credit

 Where to Get New Credit

 You might have to reestablish your credit by opening up a new account.
 Past delinquencies can keep you from getting approved for a major credit card so limit your credit card applications to one, at the most two, until your credit score improves.

 If you get denied for a major credit card, try applying for a retail store credit card.
 They have a reputation for approving applicants with bad or limited credit history.
 Still no luck?
-Consider getting a secured credit card which requires you to make a security deposit to get a credit limit.
-In some ways, a secured credit card is more useful than a retail credit card because it can be used in more places.Use New Credit to Help Your Credit Score
+Consider getting a secured credit card, which requires you to make a security deposit to get a credit limit.
+In some ways, a secured credit card is more useful than a retail credit card because it can be used in more places.

-07Seven Credit Repair Tips
+Keep These 7 Credit Repair Tips in Mind